selahben/MyStore/README.md

 ### Server Additional Features

 - Static files are located in the "public" folder, and are served if no previous route was found.
-- Images are saved in "public/uploads.
+- Images are saved in "public/uploads".
 - The server has a logger feature, which saves request errors (status 400 and above), to dated files located in the "logs" folder.
 - The server implements a login blocker, which limits failed tries to 3, and then blocks the IP for 24 hours.
 The list of blocked IPs is stored locally in the "logInMW.js" middleware.
 - The server limits requests to 1000/24 Hours.
 These configurations can be found in the "limiterMW" middleware.
 - The server uses the "nodemailer" library to send emails.
 To work properly, the library params should be configured in the .env file.
+- The server has a "Forgot Password" functionality.
+It generates a temporary token (json web token), which is valid for 5 minutes, and sends the user an email with a link to "Reset Password" Page with the token as a param.

 ## ENJOY!!